Bring open source to your campus.

 - During the contributions workshop, we'll have maintainers of selected projects available to help guide attendees through contributing to said projects via IRC.

 - If you want to do a career panel via videoconference, we can find you some amazing people currently working in open source to be your panelists.

 Our commitment to diversity

 We believe in the power of open source to make the world a better place.
 We also believe that open source needs a broad and diverse group of contributors and community members to do so.
 We're doing our best to make open source communities more diverse and more welcoming to newcomers - two mutually reinforcing goals.
 Ever since our first event, we've worked to make Open Source Comes to Campus events fun, safe, and newcomer-friendly and have worked with partners such as women-in-computing organizations to attract diverse participation.
 We're commited to these goals, as well as to continuous improvement, and we hope you'll join us in our efforts.

 Open Source Comes to Campus is funded through generous donations from individuals and companies.
-Our thanks to Patron level sponsors MongoDB and Stripe, and to Bronze level sponsor Puppet Labs.
+Our thanks to Patron level sponsors MongoDB, Stripe, and Snabb, and to Bronze level sponsor Puppet Labs.